• Cake

 Step 1: Color the Buttercream

 First thing’s first.
 We’ll need to color that big batch of buttercream.
 Note that you can use any color (or combination of colors!) you want for these mini Christmas trees.
-I went with a classic shade of green that I made using the Wilton Color Right System.
+I went with a classic shade of green that I custom mixed with yellow and blue food color gel.

 how to color buttercream